saharama/saharama.github.io/essays/I-Need-Another-Cup-of-Java-script.md

 console.log(sum);
 ```

 My TA, Branden Ogata, holds weekly practice sessions.
 His WODs are called the bWODs.
 The bWOD this week dealt with sorting through arrays and comparing values.
+I was not able to finish on my first attempt.
+I was confused with the syntax of arrays in Javascript.
+After talking to Branden, we figured out that my code was not the biggest problem, but my computer was not functioning properly.
+I thought I was quite bad at Javascript, but the console was not giving any output, not even an error message.
+Later, I went home and a 30-minute Windows 10 update was able to fix my computer!
+I am glad I caught this problem during a bWOD and not during the actual exam.

 It took me a long time to finish Practice WOD #2

 ## The Final Countdown

 I was having a good day, and I felt as read as I would ever be for my first ever WOD.
-I walked into class, joked around with my friends, and Professor
+I walked into class, joked around with my friends, and Professor Johnson was